 During the last year, the Company has been focusing on obtaining prospects for the exploration of oil and gas and continuing its non-operated wells.
-During the last fiscal year ended September 30th, 2013, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
-In the last year the Company has sold oil and gas leases in the Central Utah Overthrust Trend and in the Paradox Basin.
+During the last fiscal year ended September 30th, 2014, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
+In the last year the Company has participated in the drilling and completion of the State 32-36 well in the Powder River Basin.
+The Company owns approximately a 4.13% working interest in the well and a 3.304% net revenue interest in the well.
+The well put on line in July of 2014 is still producing over 100 barrels a day from the Parkman formation.